ITESM-FIWARE/data-encryption/README.md

    ![imagen10](https://user-images.githubusercontent.com/39604832/46701981-2dbc5000-cbe7-11e8-861d-52afe1390885.png)

 #### Encryption of entities from an Orion Context Broker URL
-This process shows an example of how a user specifies entities from an Orion Context Broker URL, encrypt them, sees the encrypted entities through the postman/insomnia interface and receives the keys for decrypt the JSON file via email.
+This process shows an example of how a user specifies entities from an Orion Context Broker URL, encrypt them, sees the encrypted entities through the postman/insomnia interface, and receives the keys for decrypt the JSON file via email.
 To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension or download it directly from the postman/insomnia interface.
 This service does not send the encrypted entities to an Orion Context Broker URL; the service that allows this is explained below.
 ```
 Input:
 	1 and 2